1. Building Trust Between Teachers and Students

 Be Clear about Your Decisions

 When you’re purposeful in how you set up your classroom and explain why you set it up in a particular way, students are likely to feel included and trusted.
-For example, since students with wheelchairs or walkers will need more space to get from one area of the classroom to the next, explain that you set up the space to make sure everyone can navigate between tables and desks.
+For example, since students who use wheelchairs or walkers will need more space to get from one area of the classroom to the next, explain that you set up the space to make sure everyone can navigate between tables and desks.

 Label Materials and Make Them Accessible